Viral Post Highlights Rare Sign of Breast Cancer Women Should Know

 In Claire Warner’s photo, it shows the underside of her left breast.
-At first glance, it seems like a normal photo, but on closer inspection one will be able to see faint dimple in her skin.
+At first glance, it seems like a normal photo, but on closer inspection, one will be able to see a faint dimple in her skin.

 “This is a picture of my left boob,” the caption reads.
 “The small purplish bruise is where I had my biopsy taken.
 The minuscule dimple up and to the left of it is a rare and little known symptom of BREAST CANCER.”